kubedb/cli/docs/tutorials/cli.md

 To learn about various options of `delete` command, please visit [here](/docs/reference/kubedb_delete.md).

 ## Using Kubectl
-Kubectl has limited support for TPRs in general.
-You can use Kubectl with KubeDB objects like any other TPRs.
+Kubectl has limited support for CRDs in general.
+You can use Kubectl with KubeDB objects like any other CRDs.
 Below are some common examples of using Kubectl with KubeDB objects.

 ```console
 # List objects